lgeorgieff/javascript/node.js/170_es6/README.md

 ES6 in contrast permits function declaration in block scopes.
 A function declared inside a block scope is hoisted within the block scope but it is not visible outside the block scope.

 You can find an example of a function declaration inside a block scope at [block_level_function_declaration.js](./block_level_function_declaration.js).

+#Proxies
+Proxies hide the real JS object and define an additional layer to manipulate the plain JS object.

+You can find some examples of using proxies [proxies.js](./proxies.js).